 My goal is to find recipes that my children LOVE and that I also feel great about serving.
 This is definitely one of them.
+For another recipe that uses buckwheat flour, visit my post for super fudgy buckwheat flour brownies.

 - Nutella

-- Whipped cream (this is a must!)
+- Whipped cream (this is a must in my book!)

 - Various berries: blueberries, raspberries, strawberries